IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 For simplicity, we will begin by testing the contract for a fixed set of predetermined payouts.
-These are defined by the ``EscrowParams``, a type exported by the escrow contract, and which is actually passed to the on-chain validators. :hsobj:`Plutus.Contract.Test` provides ten emulated wallets for use in tests, ``w1`` to ``w10``; in this case we will use five of them:
+These are defined by the ``EscrowParams``, a type exported by the escrow contract, and which is actually passed to the on-chain validators. :hsmod:`Plutus.Contract.Test` provides ten emulated wallets for use in tests, ``w1`` to ``w10``; in this case we will use five of them: